***IMPORTANT NOTICE TO ALL ATTORNEYS LICENSED IN VERMONT***

 To request a Certificate of Good Standing or a Certificate Suitable for Framing, you should file a request and pay the appropriate fee through the Attorney Portal.

 A Certificate of Good Standing will certify that an attorney is not suspended or disbarred and is current on licensing fees and CLE credits.
 The Certificate will also include the attorney’s date of admission.

-and submit it, along with $3-per-certificate fee, through Odyssey File and Serve.
+and submit it, along with the appropriate fee, through Odyssey File and Serve.
 Instructions on how to use File and Serve can be found here: Attorney Licensing eFiling Guide.

 If you need your disciplinary history, you must send a request by email to firstname.lastname@example.org or by mail to: